michael-mcmasters/Poll-Booth-Smart-Contract/README.md

 truffle(develop)> truffle migrate
 ```

-You can now interact with the smart contract by using JavaScript in the command line, just as if you were using it in a browser console.
+You can now interact with the smart contracts by using JavaScript in the command line, just as if you were using it in a browser console.
 <br>
-Create an instance of the contract.
+Create an instance of the PollBooth contract.
 ```
 truffle(develop)> let instance = await PollBooth.deployed()
 ```